phil-opp/blog_os/posts/DRAFT-paging.md

 TODO current Rust nightly version, link to github repo, etc.

 ## Paging
 _Paging_ is a memory management scheme that separates virtual and physical memory.
-The address space is split into equal sized _pages_ and _page tables_ specify which virtual page points to which physical page.
+The address space is split into equal sized _pages_ and _page tables_ specify which virtual page points to which physical frame.
 For an extensive paging introduction take a look at the paging chapter ([PDF][paging chapter]) of the [Three Easy Pieces] OS book.

 [paging chapter]: http://pages.cs.wisc.edu/~remzi/OSTEP/vm-paging.pdf
 [Three Easy Pieces]: http://pages.cs.wisc.edu/~remzi/OSTEP/